-Avidicare uses unique technology called Temperature Controlled Airflow (TAF).
+Avidicare uses a patented technology called Temperature Controlled Airflow (TAF).

-This technology enables us to use gravity to reliably control the temperature of the airflow in operating rooms and thereby reducing bacteria-carrying particles in the operative zone.
-More clearly; TAF creates a more reliable and effective ventilation system than a LAF (Laminar Airflow) ceiling, which require higher air speeds to counteract the convection currents from the staff and equipment.
+This technology enables Opragon to use gravity to reliably control the temperature of the airflow in operating rooms and thereby reduce bacteria-carrying particles in the whole room.
+More clearly; TAF creates a more reliable and effective ventilation system than a LAF (Laminar Airflow) ceiling, which requires higher air speeds to counteract the convection currents from the staff and equipment.

 The drawbacks of LAF Ceilings

-The industry standard for ventilation systems was previously LAF ceilings.
-The drawback of traditional LAF ceilings is that they take up a large proportion of the ceiling surface and often need higher air speeds to be able to counteract the bacteria flow in the operating room.
-This can be done more effectively by reducing the number of bacteria-carrying particles in the operative zone, and, thus, create zones of ultra-clean air.
-We have developed a completely new air ventilation system which greatly reduces the risk of infection during surgery – discover Opragon here.
+The European hospital standard for ultra-clean ventilation systems was previously LAF ceilings.
+The drawback of these LAF ceilings is that they take up a large proportion of the ceiling surface and often need higher air speeds to be able to counteract the bacteria flow in the operating room.
+Higher airspeeds of course also mean higher use of energy, which costs money, harms nature and produces noise and draught that disturb the surgical team.
+Furthermore, a LAF ceiling only protects the middle of the room, while Opragon keeps the whole room ultra-clean.
+Discover Opragon here.

 How does TAF work?

 To ensure that the air in the operating room remains uncontaminated, the convection flows from the staff and equipment must be broken.
-Otherwise, there is a dissemination risk of uncontrolled airborne bacteria.
-Ventilation systems with a lower air speed poses a greater risk of bacteria-carrying particles from the staff which can lead to contamination of the air in the operative zone.
-Higher speeds, on the other hand, causes draughts, noise, dehydration of the patient and staff, cooling of the patient, and turbulence, which reduces the effect of the laminar airflow.
-This is precisely why we developed Opragon, which combines the classic mixed ventilation (which dilutes the number of bacteria-carrying particles) with a cooled airflow.
+Otherwise, there is a risk of uncontrolled airborne bacteria dissemination.
+Ventilaton systems with a lower air speed pose a greater risk of not removing bacteria-carrying particles, which can lead to contamination of the air in the operative zone.
+Higher speeds, on the other hand, cause draught, noise, dehydration of the patient and staff, cooling of the patient, and turbulence that reduces the effect of the laminar airflow.
+These limitations of existing technology is precisely why we developed Opragon, which combines the classic mixed ventilation (which dilutes the number of bacteria-carrying particles) with a cooled unidirectional airflow.
 Combining the two systems in the same operating room produces extremely effective ventilation.

 The technology behind TAF is based on the ventilation system pumping out slightly cooled air into a zone around the operating table.
 By taking advantage of the fundamental laws of nature, TAF breaks the convection currents in an effective and energy-efficient manner.
 Since cool air is denser than the surrounding warmer air, it drops towards the floor.
 The air speed is dictated by the temperature difference in the room.
 The system enables reliable and stable control of air movements, and thereby also the airflow's fall speed over the patient and the sterile-clad staff.
 The technology reduces the presence of bacteria-carrying particles in the operative zone while at the same time helping to create a comfortable working environment.
 It makes the temperature slightly cooler for sterile-clad staff and slightly warmer for other staff in the room.